Wikia/guidelines/APIDesign/README.md

 ### Resources and Naming

-Most concepts should be nouns and not verbs.
-Use HTTP verbs (see below) to manipulate resources.
-Use concrete names (e.g. `/articles`).
-Do not use abstract ones (e.g. `/items`).

 Use plural nouns to identify resources.
 For example, use `/articles` and `/comments` to address collections of articles and comments respectively.
 Use `/articles/{article_name}` to address a specific article.

+Use HTTP verbs (see below) to manipulate resources.

 [Minimize path nesting for
 resources](https://github.com/interagent/http-api-design#minimize-path-nesting).